Roof vs

 How much does a new roof cost?

-The cost of a new roof varies widely based on factors like material, size, and location, but typically ranges from $10,000 to $30,000 for a typical home.
+Roof replacement costs can vary widely depending on the materials, home size, and location, but typically range from $10,000 to $30,000 for a standard single-family home.

 When should I replace my roof?

-Most roofs need to be replaced every 20-30 years, or sooner if there is significant damage or leaks.
-Signs it's time to replace your roof include missing/curling shingles, moss/algae growth, and interior leaks.
+Most roofs need replacement every 20-30 years, or sooner if there is significant damage or leaks.
+It's best to have a professional roofing inspector evaluate your roof condition.

 Connect with certified professionals in your area